-You will need two 7 to 8 inch cake tins or two 12 cup muffin tins for cupcakes.
-The layers will take about 20 to 25 minutes to cook and the cupcakes about 12 to 15 minutes.
+The layers will take about 20 to 25 minutes to cook and the cupcakes will take about 12 to 15 minutes.

-My Easy Devil’s Food Cake is my definitely most-requested cake.
+My Easy Devils Food Cake is definitely one of my most-requested cake.
 Whatever the occasion, if it’s chocolatey deliciousness you are looking for, this is the recipe for you.

 - ½ cup unsalted butter, softened